Darshanjain957/Vinebot_noetic_packages/README.md

 (only for jetson xavier nx) for the realsense camera to function with ros the cmakelist.txt file of realsense2_camera in realsesne-ros package must be modified as per the instructions from the following link: https://github.com/IntelRealSense/realsense-ros/issues/2326#issuecomment-1107658481
+# Udev Rules
+This package is binding the USD devices under static name, so you can install the udev rule to identify the device as given in launch files.
+In order to do so edit /etc/udev/rules.d/10-local.rules file under root user:

+$sudo su root
+$nano /etc/udev/rules.d/99-usb-serial.rules
+#add the following line inside the file
+SUBSYSTEM=="tty", ATTRS{idVendor}=="067b", ATTRS{idProduct}=="23f3", SYMLINK+="roboteq"
+SUBSYSTEM=="tty", ATTRS{idVendor}=="067b", ATTRS{idProduct}=="2303", SYMLINK+="imu"
+#now reload the rules files using the following code
+$sudo udevadm control --reload-rules && udevadm trigger
+Troubleshooting:

+If you do not have the permission to open the serial port, try to read this article https://websistent.com/fix-serial-port-permission-denied-errors-linux/

 # Compile package

-catkin_make
+change to your catkin_ws folder catkin_make

 echo "source ~/catkin_ws/devel/setup.bash" >> ~/.bashrc